Notsfsssf/pixez-flutter/.github/README_en.md

 If you are a developer, and you're willing to contribute to this project, please don't hesitate to submit a PR!

-This app also uses `flutter_intl` to localize.
-You're welcome to commit translation too.
+This app uses `flutter_intl` to localize.
+You're welcome to help out with translation, too.

 Got ideas about UI design?
 You're also welcome to share your opinions.

-# Communicate
+# Support

 We have a [manual and FAQ page here (Chinese only)](./FAQ.md).

 Mail Feedback: PxezFeedback@outlook.com

-Also, feedback on Telegram: [@PixEzViewer](https://t.me/PixEzViewer)

-(Mainly Chinese, English welcomed)
+Telegram channel: [@PixEzViewer](https://t.me/PixEzViewer) (Mainly Chinese, English welcomed)

-If you have questions about registering or 🔞, please don't ask for a solution, though.
+We do not provide support regarding registration or viewing of age-restricted content.